David Warren (inventor)

 1985 ABC news report interviewing Warren about his invention.

 David Ronald de Mey Warren (20 March 1925 – 19 July 2010) was an Australian scientist, best known for inventing and developing the flight data recorder and cockpit voice recorder (also known as FDR, CVR and "the black box").

 Early life

-David was born to Rev Hubert and Ellie Warren and had three siblings.
-He was born on a remote mission station on Groote Eylandt in the Northern Territory, the first white child born on the island.
-He was educated at Launceston Church Grammar School and Trinity Grammar School, New South Wales.
-His father died in the crash of the de Havilland D.H.86 Miss Hobart over the Bass Strait in 1934.
+David was born to Reverend Hubert and Ellie Warren and was one of four children.
+He was born on a remote mission station on Groote Eylandt in the Northern Territory, becoming the first white child born on the island.
+He was educated at Launceston Church Grammar School in Tasmania and Trinity Grammar School in New South Wales.

+In 1934, his father was killed in the crash of the de Havilland D.H.86 Miss Hobart over Bass Strait.

-He earned a Bachelor of Science degree with Honours from the University of Sydney, a PhD in fuels and energy from Imperial College London, a Diploma of Imperial College, and a Diploma of Education from the University of Melbourne.
+David went on to earn a Bachelor of Science degree with Honours from the University of Sydney, a PhD in fuels and energy from Imperial College London, a Diploma of Imperial College, and a Diploma of Education from the University of Melbourne.